 - In Captain America: The First Avenger, Peggy Carter uses one despite being a British secret agent in America during World War II.
 Actually plausible since the PPK was introduced in 1931, before the Nazis even took power, and was available for export until the expansion of the German military and police led to domestic orders monopolizing Walther's production capacity.

 - Harry Ioki in 21 Jump Street carries a PPK as his sidearm.

-After World War II, working from German experiments in improving the 9x17mm cartridge, Soviet weapons designers heavily copied and simplified the PP design in the PM, or Makarov (after the designer, Nikolai Fyodorovich Makarov; the designation PM stands for "Pistolet Makarova" or "Makarov's Pistol"), semi-automatic pistol.
+After World War II, working from German experiments in improving the 9x17mm cartridge, Soviet engineers created one of the finest blowback pistols in history.
+The Pistolet Makarova or Makarov (after the designer, Nikolai Fyodorovich Makarov; the designation PM stands for "Pistolet Makarova" or "Makarov's Pistol"), semi-automatic pistol.
 It used a 9x18mm cartridge and bullet that was not interchangeable with Western 9x17mm or 9x19mm ammunition, and was roughly within the same power class as the .38 special revolver round.
 It replaced the TT-33 Tokarev for military use in the Soviet Union in 1951, and is still in limited use in Russianote

 , several other former Soviet Republics, North Korea, and Vietnam.
 Many other Warsaw pact nations at the same time also adopted 9x18mm PP-derived blowback pistolsnote